Spanish coup of July 1936 in the Albacete province: Friday 24 July

 Having consolidated their positions the government units resumed offensive towards the west.
 One column headed by Gillis proceeded from Almansa, another one headed by Balibrea proceeded from Hellín.
 Both columns converged near Chinchillas, where they were joined by the local military unit which stayed loyal to the government and for 4 days remained encircled.
 Two aircraft tried to bomb Guardia Civil positions in Albacete, but inaccurate pounding produced death of 4 civilians, including 2 women and 1 child.
 The rebel commanders were contemplating withdrawal, but as there were not enough vehicles available, Molina decided that no one would be left behind and all the rebels would accept the battle.
 He deployed his men at the Eastern outskirts of the city, bridges were blown up, railway tracks were torn and roadblocks were set.

 In the course of the day the insurgents in the provincial capital were joined by reinforcements called from locations not seized by the loyalists yet, e.g. a large detachment of Guardia Civil arrived from Villarrobledo.
-Villarrobledo was left defended only by the local Falangists, yet in the afternoon of that day the militiamen arriving from the Toledo province had already entered the city and urban combat ensued.
+Villarrobledo was left defended only by the local Falangists, yet in the afternoon of that day the militiamen arriving from the Ciudad Real province had already entered the city and urban combat ensued.